 Megan is the author of the new book, It’s OK That You’re Not OK: Meeting Grief & Loss in a Culture that Doesn’t Understand.
-She has been featured widely in the media, including Huffington Post, Modern Loss, and The Manifest-Station, and in dozens of podcasts and radio appearances.
+She has been featured widely in the media, including the New York Times, National Public Radio, Bustle Magazine, Modern Loss, and in dozens of podcasts and radio appearances.
 Click on the video below to watch Megan’s segment on AM Northwest, where she and host Helen Raptis discuss how to help grieving friends and family members:

 Featured interviews and articles

-Grief, Love, and the Power of Acknowledgment: Megan Devine at Chris Guillebeau’s World Domination Summit.
+Grief, Love, and the Power of Acknowledgment: Megan Devine speaking at Chris Guillebeau’s World Domination Summit. (video)

 How to take care of yourself & others during tragedies: Bustle Magazine

 The secret side of grief: the culture of blame: Best Self Magazine

 The Howl at the Center of Grief: Tami Simon interviews Megan Devine on Sounds True’s Insights at the Edge (podcast)

 Loss as Muse: An interview with Megan Devine on Modern Loss

 Tears and Tequila Talks: A conversation with Refuge in Grief founder, Megan Devine (podcast)